-As of September 30, 2011, our backlog was approximately \$18 million comprised of 27 systems.
-We define backlog as purchase orders or signed contracts from our customers which we believe are firm and for which we have not yet recognized revenue.
-We expect to convert this backlog to revenue through the first half of 2012.
+As of March 31, 2012, our backlog was approximately \$4.7 million comprised of seven systems.
+We define backlog as purchase orders or signed contracts for systems from our customers which we believe are firm and for which we have not yet recognized revenue.
+We expect to convert most, if not all of this backlog to revenue during the second quarter of 2012.